Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Experiments

 \subsection{Interpretability and qualitative analysis}

-Embeddings visualization is done using a two-dimension Uniform Manifold Approximation and Projection (UMAP) technique \cite{McInnes2018}, to evaluate the quality of the generated latent space embedding after pre-training, using validation samples.
-Such approach allows to qualitatively assess the latent space representation and data distribution after encoding each modality with either a unimodal or multi-modal pre-trained model, giving some hints about the successfullness of the learning strategies.
+Embeddings visualization is done using a two-dimension Uniform Manifold Approximation and Projection (UMAP) technique \cite{McInnes2020}, to evaluate the quality of the generated latent space embedding after pre-training, using validation samples.
+Such approach allows to qualitatively assess the latent space representation and data distribution after encoding each modality with either a uni-modal or multi-modal pre-trained model, providing insights into the effectiveness of the learning strategies.
 A latent space embedding size of 2048 dimensions is produced.

-For qualitative analysis, we generated imaging heatmaps using the Gradient-weighted Class Activation Mapping (GradCAM) technique \cite{Selvaraju2017} to visualize the regions in each slice that contributed most significantly to the model's predictions across given brain MRI volume.
+For the qualitative analysis, we are interpreting the model's predictions with respect to both MRI and clinical features modality.
+First, to analyze the importance of the individual tabular features in generating the embeddings, we compute the integrated gradients over the test samples with a multi-modal pre-trained tabular encoder, aggregating the importance of each feature across all embeddings dimensions, specifically handling categorical features by summing the mean importance over all choices.
+Integrated gradients are computed with the package Captum integrated with pytorch \cite{kokhlikyan2020captum}.
+Then, we generate imaging heatmaps using the Gradient-weighted Class Activation Mapping (GradCAM) technique \cite{Selvaraju2017} to visualize the regions in each slice that contributed most significantly to the model's predictions across the brain MRI volumes.
 GradCAM \cite{Selvaraju2017} heatmaps are normalized in the range of 0 to 1 and are upsampled with trilinear interpolation to match the original image space.
 The 7th layer of the ResNet50 encoder is used to allow capturing high-level features and spatial structure that is suitable for visualization.
-The most informative slice (defined as the one accounting with the highest heatmap activation scores) for each view in axial, sagittal, or coronal plane is generated.
-We use the 3D GradCAM implementation from MONAI.
+The most informative slice (defined as the slice with the highest heatmap activation scores) for each view in axial, sagittal, or coronal plane is generated.
+We use the 3D GradCAM implementation from MONAI \cite{Cardoso2022}.
+Pursuing our analysis, we generate boxplots comparing the normalized mean GradCAM activations for healthy versus stroke individuals on WMH-segmented brain MRIs and on whole T2-FLAIR brain MRI scans.